christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

 <br>__07/14/2021__<br>
 Spent today finishing the screenshots and edits for my portfolio site.
 I also wrote detail pages and linked then up for my portfolio site.
 I also worked on figuring out how to host my project on my hosting plan.
+I have a site up! [christina-varghese.com](url) I still plan to make some changes and fix some things but I am happy it is up.

 <br> __07/12/2021__<br>
 I missed a few days of logging on here.
 I have been helping some peers with bugs in their final assignment for the bootcamp.
 It has also helped me understand the code I wrote better.
 I do not want to simply give them the code I did.
 So helping them requires me to formulate questions to ask them to lead them toward the answer.
 It is fun to see their ah ha moments.
 I have also worked some on my portfolio site.
 It isn't as far along as I had hoped, but it is taking shape.
 I have also been brainstorming a project to make with Java and Spring Boot for fun.
 I am eyeing a couple of fun APIs, but also have ideas to compare supplment ingredients.
 The hardest thing is choosing which project to make first.